beatobongco/TIL/day_notes/2017-11-06_Licklider_Computer_Communication_Device.md

 * If 2 different mental models are just different because of the parameters, by communicating they will converge.
 This is the easiest type of communication.
 * Meeting of many minds is even more difficult.
 This was touched upon also by Brooks in the Mythical Man Month.
+* > A particular form of digital computer organization, with its programs and data, constitutes the dynamic, moldable medium that can revolutionize the art of modeling and that in doing so can improve the effectiveness of communication among people so much as perhaps to revolutionize that also.
+* It's MODELLING that is KEY.